NBPub/nfl_draft_vs_market/docs/README.md

      - [Full Analysis Graph Grids](/docs#full-grids)
 	 - [Comparison Graphs Only](/docs#individual-comparison-graphs)

-See [analysis notebook](https://github.com/NBPub/nfl_draft_vs_market/blob/main/Data%20Analysis.ipynb) to generate other comparisons.
 All previously generated position comparison graphs are stored [here](/comparison%20graphs).
 Position specific graphs are stored [here](/position%20graphs).
+These graphs were from the first effort, using PFR's player position labels with some manual cleaning efforts.

-Even more graph collections are linked below.
+Even more graph collections are linked below, and are generated from the next, more robust method of using OTC's player position labels.

    - Position Comparisons
      - [contract change vs draft round](/market%20based%20position%20groups/graphs/Market%20Explore/delta%20vs%20draft%20rnd)